 We are an NHS general medical practice that has been serving the people of Kettering and the surrounding villages for more than 100 years.
-The partners are Dr.Piechowski, Dr.Beckett and Dr.Baskaran.
-We have one salaried GP Dr Sharma.
+The partners are Dr.Piechowski, Dr.Beckett, Dr.Baskaran and Dr Sharma.

 Each of the GPs has a personal list and patients will wherever possible see their own usual GP for pre-booked appointments unless he or she is unavailable.
 Patients needing to be seen sooner will be booked with an Advanced Nurse Practitioner who is able to prescribe medication, organise any necessary test or investigations, refer on for a further secondary care opinion or if clinically necessary arrange for you to be seen by a GP same day.

 The surgery is open Monday to Fridays from 8am to 6.30pm.
 We do not close over lunchtime.
 We offer extended hours on Saturday mornings (except for holiday periods) from 8am to 12.00noon for pre-booked appointments only.

 Our treatment room, staffed by experienced practice nurses and health care assistant offers a mixture of pre-bookable clinics which are available Monday to Friday.

 The surgery closes for one Wednesday afternoon each month for staff training & protected learning.

 Dr Annie Beckett – Female

 MBBS MRCGP DFSRH

 Dr Farrah Mushtaq – Female